wearhacks/courses/particle/instructions.md

 If the core you are using has already been claimed by another account, repeat the process described here.
 You'll be prompted with a question asking you if you wish to transfer ownership.
 The answer is yes.

-** 2. Choose your IDE
+## 3. Choose your IDE
 In order to program the Spark core, two options are available.
 *** Online IDE
-The online IDE is accessible at the the following address: []().
+The online IDE is accessible at the the following address: [https://build.particle.io/](https://build.particle.io/).
 It allows you to program the core through your browser.
 It's the quickest way to get started, but it doesn't allow you to use a version control system on your files which can be a big drawback depending on your project.
 Plus the IDE is not as complete as a desktop version (no auto-completion, no custom shortcuts etc.).

 *** Particle dev
 The Particle dev IDE is based on the open source project [Atom]().
 It is a full-blown IDE tweaked to work with the Particle's compiling and uploading system.
+You can download it at [this address](https://docs.particle.io/guide/tools-and-features/dev).

-** 3. Importing libraries
+## 4. Importing libraries
 The process is slightly different depending on the IDE you chose.
 *** Online IDE
 Assuming that your have a sketch open, importing a library starts by clicking on the **Libraries** link.
 A list of every available library will appear in the side pannel.